 What is it that links the most successful people around the world?
-It is the fact that they spend time creating an office environment that lets ideas and creativity flow – here’s how they do it.
+It is the fact that they spend time creating an office and work environment that lets ideas and creativity flow – here’s how they do it.

 There’s two things that every company needs to become a leader in their marketplace: good employees and good ideas.
 Nothing attracts these things better than a workplace that inspires the best in people.
 What secrets do the most profitable companies use to accomplish this?